bljaime/MachineLearning-Portfolio/README.md

 - ### Convolutional Neural Networks

   - [Convolutional Neural Networks - MNIST Dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/maintenance): (UNDER MAINTENANCE) Classifying handwritten numbers with Convolutional Neural Networks.
-Designing, training and results discusion achieved by a Convolutional Neural Network with ***tf.keras***.
+Designing, training and results discusion achieved by a Convolutional Neural Network with ***tensorflow.keras***.

   - [Convolutional Neural Networks - CIFAR-100 dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/maintenance): (UNDER MAINTENANCE) Classifying 60000 tiny coloured images with Convolutional Neural Networks.
-Designing, training and results discusion achieved by a Convolutional Neural Network with ***tf.keras***.
+Designing, training and results discusion achieved by a Convolutional Neural Network with ***tensorflow.keras***.

 - ### Autoencoders

   - [Autoencoders - MNIST Dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/maintenance): (UNDER MAINTENANCE) Encoding of handwritten numbers and representation in their latent space.
-Designing, training and results discusion achieved by an Autoencoder with ***tf.keras***.
+Designing, training and results discusion achieved by an Autoencoder with ***tensorflow.keras***.

   - [Convolutional Autoencoders - *Tiny ImageNet* dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/maintenance): (UNDER MAINTENANCE) Reconstruction of coloured noisy images with Convolutional Autoencoders (*Denoiser Autoencoder*).
-Designing, training and results discusion achieved by a Convolutional Autoencoder with ***tf.keras***.
+Designing, training and results discusion achieved by a Convolutional Autoencoder with ***tensorflow.keras***.

   -----
   ## Personal Project

-  - [Multi-Layer Perceptron - MNIST Dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/maintenance): (UNDER MAINTENANCE) Clustering the different types of customers of a bank and predicting their abandonment (*churn rate* prediction).
+  - [Bank customer clustering and churn prediction](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/maintenance): (UNDER MAINTENANCE) Clustering the different types of customers of a bank and predicting their abandonment (*churn rate* prediction).
 The implementation of this project would have a great impact on the economy of any company with a large number of clients, since the models we have designed predict with a high accuracy whether a client will eventually leave the bank, and in that case would allow the entity to carry out a series of actions that guarantee their loyalty.
-In this notebook you can see: **Data Preprocessing**, **study of the Correlation between the attributes**, **Data Visualization**, **K-Means Clustering**, **techniques to handle Imbalanced Data**, **Logistic Regression** and **Multi-Layer Perceptron** based models, as well as a detailed justification of the choice of the different hyperparameters of the Neural Network model.
+In this notebook you can see: **Data Preprocessing**, **study of the Correlation between the attributes**, **Data Visualization**, **K-Means Clustering**, **techniques to handle Imbalanced Data**, **Logistic Regression** and **Multi-Layer Perceptron regression**, as well as a detailed justification of the choice of the different hyperparameters of the Neural Network model.

 ## About me